artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 7. Objects with multiple pages, such as multi-page TIFFs or PDF files, will by default be displayed with single-page reference display copies.
-To have them viewed with a pager to allow the user to browse through the pages, go to **Admin > Settings > Global > Upload multi-page files as multiple descriptions** and select "Yes"; this will also cause all pages of a multi- page object to appear individually as child records of the description to which the object was uploaded.
+To have them viewed with a pager to allow the user to browse through the pages, go to **Admin > Settings > Uploads** and select "Yes" radio button under **"Upload multi-page files as multiple descriptions"**; this will also cause all pages of a multi-page object to appear individually as child records of the description to which the object was uploaded.
 (See: :ref:`settings <upload-multi-files>`).

 ..
 TIP::